-- 7) No trained volunteer school personnel designated as care providers pursuant to these rules may administer insulin and/or glucagon to a student diagnosed with diabetes unless the parent or guardian of the student first signs a written authorization allowing the administration of insulin and/or glucagon to the student.
-The trained volunteer school personnel designated as a care provider shall be incorporated into the health plan of a student. - 8) The trained volunteer shall be released from other duties during a scheduled dose of insulin for the time designated in the student's health plan. - 9) During glucagon or non-scheduled insulin administration, other qualified staff shall assume the regular duties of the trained volunteer.
-Once other qualified staff have relieved the trained volunteer from his/her regular duties, the trained volunteer shall remain released until a parent, guardian or medical personnel arrive. - 10) When a school nurse is available and on site during an emergency situation, the school nurse shall administer insulin or glucagon to the student, when necessary.
-Volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon shall provide insulin and/or glucagon injections only in the absence or unavailability of a school nurse. - 11) The training outlined in these rules is intended to be provided to volunteer school personnel.
-No school personnel shall be required, pressured or otherwise subjected to duress in such a manner as to compel their participation in training.
-Prior to receiving training, volunteers must sign a written acknowledgement indicating their desire to volunteer. - 12) RECORDS - a.
-Records of volunteer training shall be kept on file at each school. - b.
-For each student diagnosed with diabetes who attends the school, the school district shall maintain a copy of the health plan, a list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon, and a copy of the parent's or guardian's signed authorization.
-The list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon, and a copy of the parent's or guardian's or guardian's signed authorization.
-The list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon, and a copy of the parent's or guardian's signed authorization shall be updated yearly and attached to the student's Individualized Health Plan (IHP). - c.
-The list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon shall only include the names of such personnel who successfully complete the required training as set forth in Section V. of these rules.
-The list of volunteer school personnel trained to administer insulin and/or glucagon for each school should be published and made known to all school personnel. - d.
-The principal of each school, in conjunction with each school nurse, shall properly maintain all such records.
+- A. Records of volunteer training shall be kept on file at each school. - B. For each student diagnosed with diabetes who attends the school, the school district shall maintain a copy of the health plan, a list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon, and a copy of the parent's or guardian's signed authorization.
+The list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon, and a copy of the parent's or guardian's signed authorization shall be updated yearly and attached to the student's Individualized Health Plan (IHP). - C. The list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon shall only include the names of such personnel who successfully complete the required training as set forth in Section V. of these rules.
+The list of volunteer school personnel trained to administer insulin and/or glucagon for each school should be published and made known to all school personnel. - D. The principal of each school, in conjunction with each school nurse, shall properly maintain all such records.